Authored by the expert who managed and guided the team behind the Serbia Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research before making any decision.
+This is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult with qualified professionals before making any property purchase decision.

 Is it smart to buy now in Serbia, or should I wait as of 2026?